DaSenf1860/ms-fabric-sdk-core/README.md

 # Create a client

 # Either login with the Azure CLI first and initiate the client directly
+# This also works directly in a Microsoft Fabric notebook
 fc = FabricClientCore()

 # Or use a service principal (note that not all APIs are supported with service principal)